Joel Teitelbaum: Rabbinical career

 On 20 May 1928, Eliezer David Greenwald of Satmar died, and Teitelbaum ran for the municipal rabbi's office again.
-An election committee established by the Orthodox community's board chose him for the post on June 11, with nineteen members in favor; five against, and two abstentions.
+An election committee established by the Orthodox community's board chose him for the post on June 11, with nineteen members in favor, five against, and two abstentions.
 After a prolonged dispute with his opponents, the parties decided to hold an election among all members of the congregation.
-It took place on August 9, and Teitelbaum received 437 votes in favor and 331 against.
+It occurred on August 9, and Teitelbaum received 437 votes in favor and 331 against.

 The opposition did not accept the results.
-In a second vote, on 27 September, 779 approved Teitelbaum and only one member rejected him.
-Chaim Freund, the community's president, and several other members of the board were close supporters of the rabbi, and his opponents accused them of rigging the vote throughout the election process by various means including granting and withdrawing the right to participate according to criteria which benefited their candidate.
+On 27 September, 779 approved Teitelbaum in a second vote, and only one member rejected him.
+Chaim Freund, the community's president, and several other members of the board were close supporters of the rabbi, and his opponents accused them of rigging the vote throughout the election process by various means, including granting and withdrawing the right to participate according to criteria which benefited their candidate.
 Both sides sued their opponents in rabbinical courts and complained to the civilian authorities.
-The parties presented their claims in lengthy pamphlets printed in 1929: Freund's faction issued a book under the name Milkhemes Mitzve haKhudosh (The New Commanded War), and the other one published Sfas Emes (Words of Truth).
+The parties presented their claims in lengthy pamphlets printed in 1929: Freund's faction issued a book under the name Milkhemes Mitzve haKhudosh ("The New Commanded War"), and the other one published Sfas Emes ("Words of Truth").

 Finally, following the continued refusal of many to accept Teitelbaum, his supporters established their own independent community on 10 December 1929, where he could serve as a rabbi.
 The fear of losing members' fees motivated the other party to negotiate.
 An agreement was reached on 11 June 1930, and Joel was invited to serve as Satmar's chief rabbi.
 He chose not to accept the nomination until he was certain of support from the community council, which took three and a half years.
 Only then did he move, arriving on 27 February 1934.
 With 334 students, his rabbinical seminary became Satmar's largest, having more pupils than the other three combined.

 In August 1932, Teitelbaum visited Jerusalem.
-A small party there sought to appoint him as the Ashkenazi chief rabbi of the city, in the wake of Yosef Chaim Sonnenfeld's death, but Yosef Tzvi Dushinsky eventually received the post.
+A small party there sought to appoint him as the Ashkenazi chief rabbi of the city in the wake of Yosef Chaim Sonnenfeld's death, but Yosef Tzvi Dushinsky eventually received the post.
 On 29 January 1936, Teitelbaum's first wife, Chava, died.
 On 20 August 1937, he remarried with Alte Faige Shapiro, the orphaned 25-year-old daughter of Avigdor Shapiro from Częstochowa, who was half his age.